 People who are interested in becoming a Phlebotomy Technician are required to take CPR for Medical Professionals and Automated External Defibrillator (AED) training prior to starting their clinical rotation.
 CPR/AED Training is offered by Fast Track for an additional fee.
 This fee is not included in the tuition.

 The field of Phlebotomy has greatly expanded in the past several years, and the demand is expected to grow because of the greying of America and the baby boomer generation.
 Phlebotomists are employed throughout the health care system—group practices, HMO’s, public health facilities, veteran hospitals, insurance carriers and in other health care settings.

 Our Phlebotomy Technician program is approved for national certification testing.

-After completing the Phlebotomy Technician training program the graduate will have the option (for an additional fee) to apply and test for the American Certification Agency (ACA) National Exam.
+After completing the Phlebotomy Technician training program the graduate will have the option (for an additional fee) to apply and test for the National Exam through NHA - National Healthcareer Association.
 The national exam is administered on-site at Fast Track Health Care Education.

 A high school diploma or GED equivalent is required to take the national exam.

 National certification is voluntary.
 It represents not only compliance with established medical standards, but also highlights the health care professional’s commitment to quality and professionalism.
 Having national certification demonstrates to the healthcare industry that the individual is proficient in his/her specific area of study.
 National certification is a competency standard and has proven to be a valuable asset in securing employment as well as advancement on any career ladder.
 Having american certification agency (aca) national certification gives the health care professional the competitive edge he/she needs in the job search market.
 To employers it separates the serious from the non-serious, and may well be the deciding factor in obtaining a job or promotion.

 Upon successful completion you will have the option to register for the: